ArmandoGraterol/user-directory/README.md

 - Install dependencies running `npm install`.
 - Run it! `npm start`.

-It will run a server listening at port `3000` exposing these endpoints:
+- Go to localhost:3000/people to see the directory

+API Endpoints:

-- `GET /people`: It returns an array of people in the directory.
+- `GET /all-people`: It returns an array of people in the directory.
 - `GET /people/by-name/:name`: It returns people that have the given string in the first or last name.